RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 }
 ```

-This code first uses an application specific business object to validate the user passed in as part of the API call (or Login form if you're doing HTML forms).
-If the user is valid, I create a new claims that are packaged into the token.
-These claims travel with the token and can be retrieved later without having to access a backend.
-It's useful for common things that display in the UI like display name, email address, as well as the user Id so a full user can be retrieved.
+The `Authenticate()` controller code first uses an application specific business object to validate the user passed in as part of the API call (or Login form if you're doing HTML forms).
+If the user is valid, I create new claims that are packaged into the token.

+The tokens include the username and roles which is what's required for ASP.NET Core's authorization to work.
+I then can add some additional application specific claims if necessary like the display name and a custom `UserState` object in the example above.
+These claims travel with the token and can be retrieved later without having to access a backend to retrieve them again.

 Finally the token is generated using `JwtHelper.GetJwtToken()` with the user id as the key a signing key, some site specific state and the actual claims.
 Finally you can turn the token into a string: